-For almost 50 years, Gustav Leonhardt – harpsichordist, organist, conductor – is counted among the most respected specialists in both the theory and practice of early music.
-Acclaimed for his numerous recordings of music ranging from keyboard masterpieces of the early Baroque to Mozart’s sonatas, Leonhardt has played a critical role in bringing period-instrument performance into the mainstream of classical music life.
+For over 50 years, Gustav Leonhardt – harpsichordist, organist, conductor – was counted among the most respected specialists in both the theory and practice of early music.
+Acclaimed for his numerous recordings of music ranging from keyboard masterpieces of the early Baroque to Mozart’s sonatas, Leonhardt played a critical role in bringing period-instrument performance into the mainstream of classical music life.

 In addition to his extensive recording activities, Gustav Leonhardt did much to promote awareness of performance practice issues in the presentation of early music.
 As professor at the Amsterdam Conservatory since 1954 and as organist at Amsterdam’s Nieuwe Kerk, Leonhardt made the Netherlands a key centre in the period-instrument movement.
 Indeed, it may be said that Gustav Leonhardt inspired an entire generation of early music artists, including Bob van Asperen (early keyboards and organ), Barthold Kuijken (transverse flute and recorder), and Anner Bylsma (cello), through his teaching and playing.